 I always use World Nomads Travel insurance for independent travelers.
 It’s easy to buy, extend & claim online, even after you’ve left home.

-- If you’re thinking about visiting Mykonos you can spend few days in Ios, a small island between Santorini and Mykonos.
+- If you’re thinking about visiting Mykonos you can spend a few days in Ios, a small island between Santorini and Mykonos.
 In this post, you can find Things to do in Ios.

 Where is Santorini?